refaktor/MTL/README.md

 	  mtl ls		#list the docs
 	  mtl extract doc	#cat extraction of doc (extract is doc without done items) mtl extract doc to doc2
+	  mtl done doc	     	#see the done things in some doc

 	  # daily use
 	  mtl create :today